pyTooling/Actions/doc/JobTemplate/Quality/StaticTypeCheck.rst

 StaticTypeCheck
 ###############

-This job template runs a static type check using `mypy <https://mypy-lang.org/>`__ and collects the results.
+This job template runs a static type check using :term:`mypy` and collects the results.
 These results can be converted to a HTML report and uploaded as an artifact.

 .. topic:: Features

-   * Run static type check using mypy.
+   * Run static type check using :term:`mypy`.

 .. topic:: Behavior

    1. Checkout repository
    2. Setup Python and install dependencies
-   3. Run type checking command(s).
+   3. Run type checking.
    4. Upload type checking report as an artifact

 .. topic:: Job Execution